sambhavsharma/computerized_adaptive_testing/README.md

 This application definitely needs better session management and local_storage/cookie usage.
 Other basic features which this application lacks are:

+* Form validations.
+For example invalidate answer submit if no option is chosen.

 * Giving a complete feedback at the result page with all question and their correct answers, and whether the user's answer was correct or incorrect.

 * Allowing the user to navigate back to the previous question.